 Combined degree programs

 If you are interested in taking your degree to the next level, you may consider extending your bachelor degree by combining it with another degree.
-Combining two degrees is a great way to enhance your careers prospects without extending your studies too long.
-If you want to do a combined degree, you can combine your Mechanical & Manufacturing Engineering degree with Science, Arts, Commerce, Law or Biomedical Engineering.
+Combining two degrees is a great way to enhance your career prospects.
+If you want to do a dual degree, you can combine your Mechanical & Manufacturing Engineering degree with Science, Arts, Commerce, Law, Biomedical Engineering or Engineering Science.

-Engineering and science go hand in hand, and being able to understand the intricacies of the physical world and apply them in an engineering setting gives graduates an invaluable edge.
+Engineering and science go hand-in-hand – being able to understand the intricacies of the physical world and apply them in an engineering setting gives graduates an invaluable edge.
 This dual degree gives you options in research, policy and government in addition to the engineering industry.

 This dual degree provides students the opportunity to gain a Bachelor of Mining Engineering and Bachelor of Arts after 5.5 years.
-A diverse array of specialisations exist with this option.
+A diverse array of specialisations exist with this option, which help engineers develop skills in humanitarian engineering.

 Having a grounding in both Commerce and Mining Engineering will give you insight into the social and economic aspects of engineering and give you a head start in consulting, banking or business environments.